sbohmann/photobackup-server/README.md

     photobackup-server-native.dll

+thus created in the sub-directory

+    build/

-thus created in build/ needs to be copied in to the ```libraries``` sub-directory of the photobackup-server project.
+needs to be copied in to the

+    libraries

+sub-directory of the ```photobackup-server``` project.

 ### Go to the directory of the project photobackup-server